-Cheryl Krivda - Vice Chair
+Cheryl Krivda - Secretary

 Member Artist Cheryl moved to Vero Beach two years ago after living and working in the Philadelphia area, where she raised her children.
 As a journalist, technical writer, and freelance marketing writer for high-tech companies around the world, she has spent her career making a living with words.
 But she’s always loved the creative outlet – and relaxation – of working with clay.
 (Much cheaper than therapy!)
 Cheryl was a member of two small studios in Pennsylvania for about 20 years, studying with local artists, attending occasional workshops, and participating in a local potters’ group.
 She looks forward to helping the Indian River Clay community grow and supporting our members and students in their own creative journeys.

 Founder & Charter Member Indian River Clay Co-Founder, Board Chair and Resident Artist, Maria Sparsis was born on the island of Cyprus to a Cypriot father and a British mother, Maria has also lived and worked in Wales, Scotland, New England and, for the last 18 years, Florida.
 A Marine Biologist by training and a scientist by inclination, Maria has a deep commitment to nature in all its forms.
 She is part owner of Tea and Chi, a premium loose-leaf tea company in downtown Vero Beach, a resident artist and former owner at Flametree Gallery and serves as an adjunct biology professor at Indian River State College.
 Maria has studied ceramics with Sean Clinton, Nancy Blair, Glenda Taylor, Charlie Riggs, Deborah Adornato, Walford Campbell and Nan Jacobson.
 She provides many essentials to the IRC Board from engineering tasks to marketing to one of IRC’s most frequent instructors, Maria has made the success of IRC her first and foremost passion and this drive comes through in all she does.